boushphong/dsa/2. Algorithms/Bellman-Ford.md

     4 -->|-10| 3;
 ```

 If there is a negative cycle in the graph, the **Bellman-Ford** algorithm will exert all the iterations (No negative cycle will likely end the itertion early if no updates are detected).
-We such a negative cycle, we have an additional logic to detect negative cycle.
+To deal with negative cycle, we have an additional logic to detect negative cycle.

 ```python
 class Graph: